Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 ...
 ```

-We also change the creation of the test enemy in the `Game1.cs` class, and add a property to get the player:
+Also change the test enemy creation in `Game1.cs` and add a Player property:

 ```csharp
   ...